 Take a few deep breaths and move your focus inward.
 Tune into your emotional experience.
 We often only acknowledge the same few emotions, so try to get specific and list as many different emotions as you can.
-Use the feeling wheel on from kit 2 to help identify your emotions!
+Use the feeling wheel on the previous page to help identify your emotions!